Dhabi966/JTProGen/README.md

 Contributors should contact me below

 ## Tests
-Run `npm test` to run Jest for tests on constructors.
+Enter `npm test` at command prompt to run tests

 ## Questions
 If you have any questions about this projects, please contact me directly via https://github.com/Dhabi966.